OSAS/rh-events/2013/FOSDEM.md

 built, pushed and registered with all the major cloud vendors.

+## Language tags - or, what is BCP 47 and why would we want it
+### Name: Eike Rathke
+### Room: LibreOffice (H.2213)
+### Time: Sun Feb 3 2013, 14:20 - 15:00 CET

+During the development cycle of LibreOffice 4.0 I changed much code in preparation to understand BCP 47 language tags.
+Some critical areas weren't changed yet for 4.0 and work is ongoing for 4.1.
+In this talk I'll give some overview what I did and why I'm undergoing this effort.

+Speaker short bio at https://fosdem.org/2013/schedule/speaker/eike_rathke/

 ## Orchestrating complex deployments on OpenStack using Heat
 ### Name: Tomas Sedovic
 ### Room: Cloud (Chavanne)